Robsodd/IRIS-WHIZ-HL7v2-Browser-Extension/README.txt

 This is useful if you have multiple message tabs open and want to easily differentiate between them.

+#### 32. Production Queue Search

+Added a search bar to the Queue tab on the production page.
+Allows you to search queuing componenets.
+Clicking the table header will order the table by that column.
+Defaults to sorting by Count of queue.

+Useful to see queues quickly compared with scrolling because ain't nobody got time for that.

 ## Updates

+##### 27/01/2024 Updates:

+Version 1.9.1

+__Feature Added__: Production Queue Search

+Added a search bar to the Queue tab on the production page.
+Allows you to search queuing componenets.
+Clicking the table header will order the table by that column.
+Defaults to sorting by Count of queue.

 ##### 27/01/2024 Updates: